mustberuss/patentsview/api-redesign.md

 changes.
 They might be pushing the definition of vignette slightly.
 2. possibly add qry_funs$in_range() and safe_date_ranges() to the r package, more about this in Question 1
 3. There is supposed to be a code release and data update this month.
-Hopefully the locations endpoint will be add to the test server then, along with the applications endpoint mentioned vaguely [here](https://patentsview.org/forum/8/topic/572#comment-560)
+Hopefully the locations endpoint will be add to the test server, along with the applications endpoint mentioned vaguely [here](https://patentsview.org/forum/8/topic/572#comment-560)

 ## Questions: